SuxinL/Notes/templates/problem_solving.md

 ```
 ## Brainstorming
 [removal of touchable physical objects is applicable]: #

-[replacement V.S repair.
+[re.
 Localize the problem to an atomic level where fixing it components is more expensive than replacing it as a whole]: #

 ## Thinking
 [Lessons learned from this experience]: #

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjAzOTU3MDMwLDEwMzQyMjg4MjEsLTExMz
+eyJoaXN0b3J5IjpbNzExOTY5NzUxLDIwMzk1NzAzMCwxMDM0Mj
-YwMjgxOTMsMTExMjQ4Nzg3MV19
+I4ODIxLC0xMTM2MDI4MTkzLDExMTI0ODc4NzFdfQ==
 -->